Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *Integration via REST API* → the service interacts with external platforms through standard APIs, enabling continuous data collection.
 - *Messaging broker* → the service uses a Kafka-based messaging system to ensure decoupling between modules, support high event loads, and facilitate horizontal scalability.

-The service is sized and offered per project unit.
-Each unit consists of 10 projects included.

 The service offers the following advantages:

 - *Reduced time to market* → thanks to automation and integrated pipelines.